-The stark florescent lights of a grocery store…the quiet “ching” of a cash register…the bustling sound of shoppers pushing their way through crowds at the mall…who’s life hasn’t been affected by the retail industry?
+The stark fluorescent lights of a grocery store…the quiet “ching” of a cash register…the bustling sound of shoppers pushing their way through crowds at the mall…who’s life hasn’t been affected by the retail industry?

 Retail jobs are not the most glamorous.
 They don’t pay top dollar; they require you to work nights and weekends.
 That said, retail jobs are readily available, provide employees with tons of opportunities for advancement, and, in short, make the world go ’round.